Resources

 - Center for Australian, New Zealand and Pacific Studies (CANZPS), Georgetown University

-- Committee on Australian Studies, Havard University
+- Committee on Australian Studies, Harvard University

 - European Australian Studies Association (EASA)